smartcontractkit/seth/README.md

 ```
 contract_map_file = "deployed_contracts_mumbai.toml"
 ```
-Both features only works for live networks, otherwise they are ignored and nothing is saved/read from for simulated networks.
+Both features only work for live networks.
+Otherwise, they are ignored, and nothing is saved/read from for simulated networks.

 ## CLI